Wu Lefty 7-String Archtop

 Van Eps Gretsch 7 string production archtop:

 Strings: I use LaBella Jazz tapes (light gauge), which give a uniquely rich sound, while retaining a low tension and ease of playing.
 I use the lightweight (12-56) 6-string set, with a D’Addario Chrome flatwound (CG075 XL .075) for the low A string.
-The LaBella 7-string set is heavier gauge, which would have higher tension (though not much, according to users), and the thicker diameter low strings would require more drilling of the nut, tailpiece, and tuning pegs.
+The LaBella 7-string set is heavier gauge, which would have higher tension (though not much, according to users), and the thicker diameter low strings would require more drilling/carving of the nut, tailpiece, and tuning pegs.
 I play fingerstyle with very low action, which has less impact on the possible intonation problems of a low A on a 24.75″ scale

 I plan to post more links about the process of ordering a Wu.
 The forum on jazzguitar.be has a lot of helpful information about this process, from satisfied customers, so be sure to visit, or google search “jazzguitar” and “Wu”